Can I get insurance for my iPhone?

 I have heard of some companies, such as State Farm, offering coverage specifically for iPhones, for roughly $40 per year.
 Some policies don’t even carry a deductible.

-Being an insurance professional, I am not sure how long that will last, as it leaves them susceptible to paying a lot of claims for damaged phones.
-It may simply be a way to get a potential insured in the door as a means to sell other, more profitable lines of insurance.
+Being an insurance professional, it’s unclear regarding how long that will last, as it leaves them susceptible to paying a lot of claims for damaged phones.
+It may simply be a way to get a potential customer looking for an insurer in the door as a means to sell other, more profitable lines of insurance.